Total Live Articles: 430

 • At cosmetically sensitive areas (e.g face)

-If surgery not appropriate: primary radiotherapy is an option
+If surgery is not appropriate: primary radiotherapy is an option

 Surgical Margins